nwachukwu-patrick/phplib/README.md

 # phplib
-phplib is a php library that incorporate all the client side scripting
+phplib is a php library that incorporate client side scripting